 What is Green Impact?

 Green Impact is all about rewarding positive environmental action.
-When completing the online workbook, teams work through different levels of Bronze, Silver and Gold to gain an award for their efforts; the coveted Green Impact slate!
+When completing the online workbook, teams work through different levels of Bronze, Silver and Gold to gain an award for their efforts.
 Additionally, teams can be in with a chance of winning a Special Award, a prize to acknowledge those who have gone the extra mile.

 At the end of the academic year, it is time to reward these achievements at the Green Impact Sustainability Showcase where staff and students can come together to celebrate the positive change they have created.

 The University of Sheffield has taken part in Green Impact since 2009/2010, as part of our behaviour change strategy to reduce our carbon emissions.
 We have committed to a 43% carbon emission reduction by 2020 (see the EFM pages for more details on our work towards this.)

 Green Impact teams are formed within staff departments, usually one per department.